LemonPy29/LemonPy29.github.io/pyro-adventures/preliminaries.md

         return correct_orders
 ```

 Just a little note about the code.
 At first glance it seems unnecessary to put the `sample` method inside a class.
-I did it because in this way I don't need to pass the parameters $\mu$ and $p$ if another function call `sample` , just like in the chunk below.
+I did it because in this way I don't need to pass the parameters \\(\mu\\) and $p$ if another function call `sample` , just like in the chunk below.

 Using equation (1.4) it can be proved the distribution of `pizza_orders` is a Poisson with parameter \\(\mu\cdot p\\).
 Let's verify that by comparing the empirical cumulative distribution function of our model with the expected Poisson c.d.f.